-On November 28, 2014, the Company executed a grant awarded by Skolkovo for the development of a therapeutic vaccine using nanoparticles to treat chronic infection caused by HPV and diseases associated with this infection.
+On November 28, 2014, the Company executed a grant awarded by Skolkovo for the development of a therapeutic vaccine using nanoparticles to treat chronic infection caused by human papillomavirus (HPV) and diseases associated with this infection.
 The grant covers a period from August 1, 2014 through July 21, 2017.
 The grant provides for up to \$2.7 million that covers 48.5% of the estimated total cost of the research plan with the remaining 51.5% of estimated costs to be contributed by the Company.
-The Company has received from Skolkovo \$1.8 million through the six months ended June 30, 2017.
+The Company has received from Skolkovo \$1.8 million through the nine months ended September 30, 2017.